 Moderate to Severe Cases

 If the problem persists, consult with your health care provider.
-Your physician will perform a thorough evaluation to determine the possible cause of your symptoms, the structures involved, the severity of the condition and the best course of treatment.
+Your NJ pain relief doctor will perform a thorough evaluation to determine the possible cause of your symptoms, the structures involved, the severity of the condition and the best course of treatment.

-In addition to performing a thorough examination your physician may order the following tests to make a more precise diagnosis:
+In addition to performing a thorough examination by our pain management specialist Dr. Freeman of NJ pain control clinic may order the following tests to make a more precise diagnosis: